Where I Stand and What I’ll Do

 • Action Item: Sponsor legislation to remove mandatory minimums for non-violent, non-threatening offenders

-• Action Item: Sponsor legislation promoting incarceration alternatives
+• Action Item: Sponsor legislation promoting alternatives to incarceration

 • Action Item: Sponsor legislation to reinvest prison population savings into job training and employment programs for reformed convicts